5 Tips for an Anxiety-Free Diet

 -No, just want to be healthy.
 Sorry.

-Social eating is now so complex.
-Out of our choice, losing weight, bulking up or health beliefs, we’re making ourselves and each other sick and tired with anxiety, obsessions and social friction.
+Social eating is becoming so complex.
+Out of our choice, losing weight, bulking up or health beliefs, we’re making ourselves and others sick and tired with anxiety, obsessions and social friction.
 What diets have you tried?
-Keto, high protein/low carb, paleo, Mediterranean, DASH, Omniheart, intermittent fasting, vegan, gluten-free, hypo-allergenic, others?
+Keto, high protein, low carb, paleo, Mediterranean, DASH, omniheart, intermittent fasting, vegan, gluten-free, hypo-allergenic, others?

-Here I’ll add my mental-health-led doctorly ponderings.
+To the confusion I’ll add my mental-health-led ponderings.
 Like every doctor, I’ve sat through lectures on carb, lipid and protein metabolism and I keep relatively up-to-date, particularly in light of growing evidence for the gut-brain connection.

 Here are my “Five Tips for An Anxiety-Free Diet.”

-1. If you have a medical condition – coeliac, diabetic, phenylketonuria, severe allergy, hypertension, or other – follow medical dietary advice always.
-And if you have religious or other convictions, follow those too keeping up all needed nutrition.
+1. If you have a medical condition – coeliac, diabetes, phenylketonuria, severe allergy, hypertension, or other – follow medical dietary advice always.
+If you have religious or other convictions, follow those too while keeping up all needed nutrients.

-2. Realize that 45% of the world doesn’t have the luxury of enough food.
-Infant mortality rates due to malnutrition are still high, though falling.
-Keep this perspective to keep gratitude up and anxiety down.
+2. Realize that about 13% of the world’s population is grossly undernourished.
+Infant mortality rates due to poor nutrition are still too high, though they are falling.
+Keep a grateful perspective to keep anxiety levels down.

-3. Be honest about the real reason for your diet – weight loss, bulking muscle, longevity, keeping trends, personal preference – to guide your goals and how long to sustain your diet.
-Stick to most of your goals, most of the time, don’t be too hard on yourself.
+3. Know the real reason for your diet – weight loss, bulking muscle, longevity, personal preference – to guide your goals and your diet.
+Stick to most of your goals, most of the time, but don’t be too hard on yourself.
 Slow & steady wins the race.
 Extreme diets may need professional monitoring.

-4. Consider what all health diets have in common.
-No health diet advocates smoking, excess drinking, amphetamines, unpeeled couch-potatoes, blow-outs with fast foods, trans-fats, soft-drinks, or processed food with excessive additives, preservatives, artificial sweeteners and flavour-enhancers.
+4. Consider what the diets have in common.
+No health diet advocates smoking, excess drinking, amphetamines, unpeeled couch-potatoes, fast foods blow-outs, trans-fats, soft-drinks, or processed food with excessive additives, preservatives, artificial sweeteners and flavour-enhancers.
 All lean towards fresh, wholesome, the-way-nature-serves-it-up foods.
 If you do all this, you do well.

 5. Be Flexible.
 Relax.
-Let go of just a little of your strict-diet personal preferences for socializing now and then.
+Let go of your strict personal preferences for socializing now & then.
 It won’t kill you, I promise.
 Health gains come from what you eat on most days for most years.
-The benefits of “longevity diets” may also be in the relaxed attitudes and social companionship surrounding the appreciation of the culture of food.
+The benefits of “longevity diets” may also be in the relaxed attitudes and social companionship surrounding the appreciation of food.

-Heard of the “Flexitarian Diet?”
-I’m not advocating this diet in particular, just its name.
-It’s as healthy as any that will make this year’s Top Ten Diets: common-sense, as-nature-intended-it foods, no bad stuff, sustainable long-term, and broadly comparable to recommendations by the health authorities of many countries.
-The less-than-subtle mental health message is in its name.
-Flexible.
-Be flexible so you don’t drive yourself and others crazy with rules.
+Enter Flexitarianism and the Planetary Health Diet, put together by scientists wanting us to live long (based on evidence) and sustain the planet (some scientists have awfully strange ideas).
+It’s a healthy common-sense, as-nature-intended-it diet, no bad stuff, sustainable, and comparable to recommendations by national health authorities.
+The less-than-subtle mental health message in its nick-name.
+Flexitarianism.
+Be flexible.
+Don’t drive yourself and others around the bend with rules.
 Loosen up.
 Let go.
-Enjoy.
-Chime in with others and make 21st birthdays, conferences, dinner parties, and socializing fun again.
+Live long and enjoy.
+Chime in with people and make 21st birthdays, conferences, dinner parties, and socializing fun again.

 For more on anxiety-free living check out our recent podcast series on how to beat anxiety: